muarshad01/Quran_Topics/noor.md

   * The distinction between the two (poor, needy) lies in the fact that the `poor have nothing` at all, while the `needy have very little` to sustain themselves.

 ***

+## Concentric Circles of Noor
+1. Nool-ul-Alqaa (Laqa: So bright that it became blackish shiny)
+2. Noor-ul-Marwareed (Prophet PBUH; very shiny white; Like a drop) - Wajha Takhleeq-e-Kainaat
+3. Noor-ul-Huda
+3.1 Noor-ul-Huda-Al-mutaqeen [Noor-ul-momineen] (All Anbiaa; Messengers) 3.2 Noor-ul-Huda-Al-alameen (All other human beings; Aulia ikram) 3.3 Wardatul-Noor-ul Huda

+***